Research

 What Change Management Methodologies Actually Work for AI Adoption

 Traditional change management assumes a defined current state, a defined future state, and a transition between them.
-AI adoption violates all three assumptions
+AI adoption violates all three assumptions.

 When AI Code Hits Production: Failure Modes, Case Studies, and the Vibe Coding Hangover